 Current career paths:

-All Test-takers must create a MyGEDTM portal account at www.ged.com.
+All Test-takers must create a MyGED portal account at www.ged.com.
 Test-takers will use their MyGED portal account to schedule and pay for exams.
 The MyGED portal account will also provide additional resources.

-Looking for rreparation class?
+Looking for a preparation class?
 Click on the Adult Education tab for registration instructions.

 To order a copy of your Kansas High School Certificate (GED)

-If this is your first time using the online order system, please click Request Transcript then Create Account and enter the required information.
-Once you account is created you will be able to request transcripts online and track the status of your orders.
+If this is your first time using the online order system, please click Request Transcript, then click on Create Account, and then enter the required information.
+Once your account is created you will be able to request transcripts online and track the status of your orders.

-The HCC Learning Center offers many services, including GED preparation, basic skills instruction, and more.
-Enrollment begins by attending a registration session at one of our three sites: Hutchinson, Newton, or McPherson.
+The Adult Education Center offers many services, including GED preparation, basic skill instruction, and more.
+Enrollment begins by attending a mandatory Registration & Assessment session at one of our three sites: Hutchinson, Newton, or McPherson.
+Fill out this registration form to reserve your spot.

-During registration, our instructors will answer your initial questions and then test you in core academic areas to determine class placement.
+During registration, you will complete the required paperwork and the Test of Adult Basic Education, which measures students' academic strengths and weaknesses.
+Also, our instructors will answer your initial questions and then test you in core academic areas to determine class placement.
+Here are some tips for taking TABE (Tests of Adult Basic Education).

-The HCC Learning Center begins new classes sessions approximately every 9-10 weeks.
-Please, see our home page for upcoming Class Dates and Registration and Assessment Dates.
+The Adult Education Center begins new class sessions approximately every 8-9 weeks.
+See our homepage for upcoming class dates and registration dates.

 The process for new students: